askdhruv/askdhruv/README.md

 Currently pursuing B.Tech in Computer Science and Engineering with specialization in Gaming Technology at @VITBhopal.
 Graduating in 2024.

+As a car enthusiast, I am open to collaborating on projects related to automobile.

 • Reach me at dhruv.2002agg@gmail.com

 <!--